79 Slovenian

 Nouns

 Noun types are similar to Standard Croatian, but there are more irregular nouns.
+The gender system is the same.
 This is the case pattern of Standard Slovenian:

 casema-nounsmi-nounsn-nounsa-nounsi-nouns